jianwen-android/notes-sst-/History/Notes/Nazi Germany/Chancellor to Dictator.md

     - Had control of 4 million men
     - Started to create trouble for Hitler
 - Hitler wanted to have complete power within his own party
 	- Decided to get rid of him and many of his followers
 - Hitler called the leaders of the SA to a special conference
 	- During the night, he had them dragged out of bed by SS and shot
 	- Accused Rohm of plotting against him
 - On the same night, many other political opponents all over Germany suffered the same fate
 - Gained acceptance with the military
 - No public protests - demonstrated Hitler's power and the people's fear
 - 30th June: This became known as the Night of the Long Knives

 <aside>
 💗  Ernst was hella gay lol

 </aside>

 # Combining roles of authority

-- 2 months later, President Hindenberg died (democracy died with him.
-Why?)
+- 2 months later, President Hindenberg died (democracy died with him 😭 )
 - Hitler combined the jobs of Chancellor and President
 - He also became commander in chief of the armed forces
-- He was now the supreme *dictator* of Germany: *Fuhrer*
+- He was now the supreme *dictator* of Germany: ***Fuhrer***